vyu821/world-happiness-analysis/README.md

 - Pointed out data source of topic selection and ensured that there is enough data to perform our analysis

 - Layed out the questions we are hoping to get answers by performing analysis using different tools

+- Merged README drafted for presentation to Master Branch README